 Michael founded JAZZIZ Magazine in 1983 while in Medical School at the University of Florida and it quickly grew into the largest jazz magazine in the world before entering into a magazine publishing deal with Time-Warner.

 JAZZIZ was the first magazine to package a CD inside and this model became the gold standard used in computer, gaming and other music magazines and bundled software.

 Known for its attitude and style and “stories behind the music” aimed at reaching a larger audience, JAZZIZ earned its “brand heritage” and entered into sponsorships, new products and licensing agreements outside the music industry including fashion (Nicole Miller), financial service products (MasterCard), as well as food and beverage, music accessories, books, festivals, concerts and live music venues.

 In 1995, Michael launched a successful record label in the Verve Group with renowned jazz guitarist Lee Ritenour and label operator Mark Wexler in a joint venture with PolyGram.
 Its very first release generated a best-selling album (A Twist of Jobim), earning “Album of the Year” leveraging sponsorships to sign artists including Al Jarreau before the label was sold to Universal Music.

 Today, Michael remains one of the publishers of JAZZIZ Magazine and sits on several Advisory Boards, including the Thelonious Monk Institute of Jazz.

 Connect with Michael & Jazziz Magazine

-Jazziz magazine is launching in Canada this autumn and you can read what Michael had to say to that on his LinkedIn profile here.
+Jazziz magazine recently launched in Canada and you can read what Michael had to say to that on his LinkedIn profile here.